conorfennell/scala-zen/articles/design-patterns.md

 ## Design patterns in Scala
+`Design Patterns are not language agnostic`
+“One person’s pattern can be another person’s primitive building block.”[1,p.3]
+“The choice of programming language is important because it influences one’s point of view ... that choice determines what can and cannot be implemented easily.”[1, p.4]

 ### Factory Method - Creational
 The factory method abstracts the creation of objects behind a method.